RamboRogers/cloudflareguacamole/README.md

-# Zero Trust Cloudflare Guacamole Instant Docker
+# Zero Trust Cloudflare Guacamole Instant Docker ⏰

-This is a formula for instantly building a secure zero trust [Guacamole](https://guacamole.apache.org) instance connected through [Cloudflare Teams](https://www.cloudflare.com/teams/remote-workforces/) and protected by the [Zero Trust Network Access](https://www.cloudflare.com/teams/zero-trust-network-access/) (ZTNA).
-This is a proof on concept configuration for testing, it implements full zero trust.
+This is a formula for instantly building a secure zero trust 🔐 [Guacamole](https://guacamole.apache.org) instance connected through [Cloudflare Teams](https://www.cloudflare.com/teams/remote-workforces/) and protected by the [Zero Trust Network Access](https://www.cloudflare.com/teams/zero-trust-network-access/) (ZTNA).
+This is a proof on concept configuration for testing 🧪, it implements full zero trust for network access when configured with proper policies.

 You cannot access this Guacamole instance outside of the authenication policies defined in the Cloudflare Teams zero trust design.
-If the back end network were compromosed that this docker container is on, this Guacamole host is not directly accessible as the ports are not exposed.
+If the back end network were compromised 🧨 that this docker container is on, this Guacamole host is not directly accessible as the ports are not exposed.

 ## This Container